 What's great is that New York is divided into smaller areas, all with their different “feel”.
 Soho has a cool hip vibe, 5th avenue an upscale vibe (great for streets shots with a fashion flair), Brooklyn has those houses, Chinatown has lots of Chinese symbols, etc. Some areas are pretty far to walk to, like from Times Square to Chinatown, so you will have to plan your trip.
 If you have limited time in New York City, the area around Penn station will provide plenty of great images.

-2. Look for Street vendors
+2. Look for Street vendors and characters

 All around the city are magazine or hot dog vendors.
 Point your camera at their direction and make images.
 The window that many vendors are in provide a read-made frame within a frame so these types of shots are much easier to compose.